anhph0/mls-additional-wire-formats/draft-pham-mls-additional-wire-formats.md

 ```
 DeriveExtensionSecret(Secret, Label) =
-  ExpandWithLabel(extension_secret, "ExtensionExport " + ExtensionType + " " + Label)
+  ExpandWithLabel(epoch_secret, "ExtensionExport " + ExtensionType + " " + Label)
 ```
-with `extension _secret` as defined by in Section 2.1.5 of the Extension Framework.
+as defined by in Section 2.1.5 of the Extension Framework.

 - Use the the `secret` in lieu of `encryption_tree` to seed the Secret Tree (Section 9 of RFC 9420).
 - Follow the procedure of the Secret Tree to generate encryption keys and nonces for the encryption of the message content.